mapninja/Earthsys144/RasterAnalysisWBGAT.md

 ## To Turn In:

+It's useful to understand how the map layout tools in WhiteBoxGAT work, so here you will create a very simple layout from your current layers.

-1. Create a Layout, using the **Map Properties panel**, which can be found under **View>Map Properties**, to add cartographic elements to the layout.
+1. Create a Layout, using the **Map Properties panel**, which can be found under **Menu>View>Map Properties**, to add cartographic elements to the layout.
 2. **To add cartographic elements**, **select** them in the **Map Elements** panel, on the left, and **click Add**.
 Experiment with the available elements, but at the very least add a **Title, Your Name, North Arrow & Scale Bar.**
 3. Note that when you add a Map Element, you can select it in the **Current Map Elements** panel on the right, and alter various settings, such as font colors, etc...
 4. You can use the Slect Elements tool ![](images/RasterAnalysisWBGAT-b647b25a.png) to select, resize, etc... your cartographic elements.

 ![](images/RasterAnalysisWBGAT-4436e753.png)

-# Week 7: Terrain Analysis
+## Exercise 2: Terrain & Watershed Analysis

 **_What You’ll Learn_:** Basic terrain analysis functions, including watershed, viewshed, and profile processing.